lalatorre01/Sudoku/README.md

-his app creates a Sudoku puzzle.
+This Android app creates a Sudoku puzzle.

 The app creates a random Sudoku puzzle, displays it on the screen, and lets the user solve it.